 - 7 ounce white chocolate

-- 4. Pour the hot gelatin mixture over the white chocolate in a heatproof bowl and stir until all the chocolate melts.
+- Pour the hot gelatin mixture over the white chocolate in a heatproof bowl and stir until all the chocolate melts.
 If your white chocolate seizes up a bit, just continue to whisk until it smooths out again.
+Allow to cool down to room temperature.